-- Turns up in The Dark Knight Rises when it is revealed that Bane is merely The Dragon to the real Big Bad, Talia Al Ghul.
+- Turns up in The Dark Knight Rises when it is revealed that Bane and Talia Al Ghul share this relationship.
 Their backstory swiftly reveals that he pledged his life to protecting her when she was a little girl in a Hell Hole Prison, and their relationship has been one of absolute loyalty and mutual trust ever since.

 - Though the "Black Knight" type is dead by the beginning of the film, later revelations make it clear that this was the arrangement that Brigid O'Shaunessy of The Maltese Falcon had with at least two men prior to her failed manipulation of Sam Spade.